 DJ Ipcress : Well, Noisily is the perfect example of an event which has grown purely and organically since its conception.
 It was literally a large outdoor party of 300/400 people when it started in 2012, attended by organisers and their friends.
-It’s grown year on year, and we now find ourselves looking at a 3K event for 2016.
+It’s grown year on year, and we now find ourselves looking around 3k an event.
 In its current form the site could hold up to 5,000 people, so the aim over the next few years is to bring it up to capacity while making sure that it loses none of its charm, then leave it at that, focusing on making the event better and better each year.

-DJ Ipcress : I had an amazing time last time I visited South Africa and the festival, and I swore to myself that I would be back as soon as I could make it happen, so it was great to work out this upcoming Origin appearance with Nano label boss, Regan.
-I really thought the South African crowd warmed to our cross over sound at the last event, and the Origin crowd is not overly used to seeing anything but trance played on the main stage, so it was great to open their ears to our sound.
+DJ Ipcress : I had an amazing time last time I visited South Africa and the festival, and I swore to myself that I would be back as soon as I could make it happen.
+I really thought the South African crowd warmed to our cross-over sound at the last event.
+It was great to open their ears to our sound.

 DJ Ipcress : See you on the dance floor.
 Rave on!